nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 05.md

 Yes, please.
 This this all this is loud enough that it wakes everybody up.
 Oh.
 Perception.
 Oh, get off my thing.

 Jerk.
 Boom.
 I'll take that.
 Alright.
-So, Alwar, okay here, what you find what you figure out is, that you are, you are very certain that there was a loud noise that was that that came from the direction of the town.
+So, Alwor, okay here, what you find what you figure out is, that you are, you are very certain that there was a loud noise that was that that came from the direction of the town.

 You are certain that it is from the town where this is at.
-Carsten, the loud noise, to you, it sounds like an explosion, but it was kind of a it's kind of a, a rumble.
+Karsten, the loud noise, to you, it sounds like an explosion, but it was kind of a it's kind of a, a rumble.
 It's kind of a a a rumble, and you almost feel the vibrations in the ground.
-Alwer, you recognize that, you recognize that that was the sound of stones moving after something that was very large and it broke, like, crashed into him.
+Alwor, you recognize that, you recognize that that was the sound of stones moving after something that was very large and it broke, like, crashed into him.
 It's almost like an avalanche style of Oh.

 Of in in avalanche style of, of explosion.
 Uh-huh.
-And Sameer is too busy focusing on the knot in his back.
+And Simear is too busy focusing on the knot in his back.
 No. Actually, I I got lost for a second.

 Allison had a question for me, so I was like, alright.
 Well, I'm back now.
 Moments passed.
 Alright.
 Well, whatever that was, we should probably go check it out.